-There is currently no legal subsistence harvest in this freshwater system under Federal or State regulations, and there is no harvest history to report.
-However, the regional Federal subsistence regulations for the Unalaska District of the Aleutian Islands Area would apply if the closure is eliminated.
-Fishing for salmon would be allowed daily between 6 a.m. and 9 p.m., and would require a State subsistence permit (since there are no Federal subsistence fishing permits for this area) with reporting due annually by October 31.
+There is no subsistence harvest to report in either system as both are closed to subsistence fishing.
+However, the regional Federal subsistence regulations for the Unalaska District of the Aleutian Islands Area would apply if the closure is eliminated with no modification.
+Fishing for salmon would be allowed daily between 6 a.m. and 9 p.m., and would require a State subsistence permit with reporting due annually by October 31.
 Salmon could be taken by seine or gillnet, and gillnets would have to be physically supervised at all times when in use.
+The harvest of trout and char would also require a permit and fall under those terms.
+Fish other than salmon could be taken under any gear listed in the fishing regulations or with gear specified on the permit.
 In the Unalaska District, salmon harvest is limited to 25 salmon plus an additional 25 salmon for each member of a household listed on a permit.